pvcraven/networking-down-under-book/source/chapter_06/chapter_06.rst

 =======

-A Layer 3 *packet* is a chunk of data that goes inside the payload area of a Layer 2 frame (see Chapters 4 and 5).
+A Layer 3 *packet* is a chunk of data that goes inside the payload area of a Layer 2 frame.
 While Layer 2 moves data from directly from one node to another, at Layer 3 we use a packet to move across multiple *hops* to deliver data to its final destination.
 Each time we transmit our data from one node to another, we add one hop to